 Flea and Tick Treatment in Lakeland, FL — Indoor + Outdoor Programs for Polk County

 Flea and tick treatment in Lakeland, FL requires coordinated indoor, outdoor, and on-pet treatment because Polk County's warm humid climate supports year-round breeding of the cat flea (Ctenocephalides felis) and at least four medically relevant tick species: brown dog tick (Rhipicephalus sanguineus), Gulf Coast tick (Amblyomma maculatum), American dog tick (Dermacentor variabilis), and lone star tick (Amblyomma americanum).
-Call the number below to be connected with an FDACS-licensed flea and tick operator serving your Polk County address.
+Flea and tick treatment in Polk County is carried out by independent, FDACS-licensed pest-control companies serving your address.

 Quick answer.
-Polk County flea-and-tick programs combine indoor crack-and-crevice + outdoor yard barrier with IGR + veterinary on-pet treatment, executed within a 48-hour window.
-Cost: $185–$385 for the initial integrated treatment, $65–$110 per visit on recurring monthly programs.
+Polk County flea-and-tick programs combine indoor crack-and-crevice + outdoor yard barrier with IGR + veterinary on-pet treatment, typically executed within a 48-hour window.
+Cost is set by the independent licensed operator, both for the initial integrated treatment and for recurring monthly programs; independent providers set their own pricing.

 Tick species in Polk County